Skip to main content Go to home page

 Pay the GAIC

 Before paying the GAIC, you should contact us so we can advise you on the best way of managing your liability.
-To avoid penalties, you should contact us within three months of your liability arising.
+To avoid penalties, you should contact us within 3 months of your liability arising.

 If you trigger the GAIC by buying affected land, we normally need to see copies of the transfer of land and contract of sale.
 If you acquired the land through another arrangement, we need to see the documentary evidence of that arrangement.